membraneframework/membrane_demo/webrtc_authentication/README.md

 cd membrane_demo/webrtc_authentication
 ```

-Custom database's IP, port, name and other `Plug` options can be set up in `config/config.exs`.
+Custom database's IP, port, name, and other `Plug` options can be set up in `config/config.exs`.

 Then you need to download the dependencies of the mix project: